feng-zhang0712/mole/2025/english/support-worker-interview.md

 Hello, my name is Zhang Feng, I’m 35 years old, I have a bachelor’s degree.

-- I have a Certificate III in Individual Support and 120 hours‘ placement experience in aged care.
+- **Certificate III and Placement Experience**: I have a Certificate III in Individual Support and 120 hours‘ placement experience in aged care.
-- I can drive, I have a valid driver’s license, which I think can be useful with transportation.
+- **Drive**: I can drive, I have a valid driver’s license, which I think can be useful with transportation.
-- I enjoy cooking, I can make Chinese home-style meals, which I think can be useful for supporting clients’ dietary needs and preferences.
+- **Cooking**: I enjoy cooking, I can make Chinese home-style meals, which I think can be useful for supporting clients’ dietary needs and preferences.
-- I enjoy keeping things clean and organized, which is important in aged care.
+- **Keeping Things Organized**: I enjoy keeping things organized, which is important in aged care.
-- I’m physically healthy, I don’t smoke or drink, I stay active through regular exercise, so I’m confident in manual handling tasks.
+- **Physically Healthy**: I’m physically healthy, I don’t smoke or drink, I stay active through regular exercise, so I’m confident in manual handling tasks.
-- I’m patient and calm, which helps me build trust with clients and handle challenging situations.
+- **Patient and Calm**: I’m patient and calm, which helps me build trust with clients and handle challenging situations.

 I’m excited to use my skills and positive attitude to make a difference in clients’ lives, and contribute to your team.